ECAP5/ECAP5-BSOM/docs/src/arch/5_design.rst

 - SDRAM Address/DQ IOs
 - DDR2 Address/DQ IOs

+.. note:: The initial package used for the power estimation is the 756-pin BGA.
+The device is however unavailable so the 554-pin package is used instead.
+The power estimation is still valid as the difference will provide a power supply margin.

 .. note:: I/O utilization isn't precisely modelled as the IO power consumption is low.
 Margins will be taken to prevent any supply issues.

 .. image:: ../assets/power-logic.png